-Our research in the domain of retail forecasting in particular at the SKU level is significant for the following reasons.
+Our research in the domain of retail forecasting in particular at SKU level is significant for the following reasons.
 First, our methods have superior forecasting performance compared to conventional models which assume no change in the effect of product prices and promotions.
-Second, unlike any earlier studies which rely on incorporating additional information (which leads to additional cost), our methods rely on how promotional information could be effectively utilized.
-In practice, the change of the effect of the marketing activities may be caused by many influencing factors (as mention above) for which the data are difficult to collect or measure.
+Second, unlike any earlier studies which rely on incorporating additional information on the marketing mix (which leads to additional cost), our methods rely on how limited promotional information could be effectively utilized.
+In practice, the change of the effect of the marketing activities may be caused by many factors (as mention above) for which the data are difficult to collect or measure.
 Third, our research provides an evaluation of various forecasting methods which offers operational guidance to not only retailers but also to manufacturers when competitive promotional information is unavailable.
-Fourth, the methods we propose are fully automatic
+Fourth, the methods we propose are fully automatic and easy to implement